- What are the costs of the volunteer programmes?

 - How much pocket money will I need?

 It is difficult for us to say - a lot depends on your personal needs.
-If you enrol for the 12 and 21 months programmes, the course fees also cover a monthly allowance of £30 for you to use for personal things.
+If you enrol for the 12 month programme, the course fees also cover a monthly allowance of £30 for you to use for personal things.
 If you smoke, and if you travel to see friends and family every open weekend, you will obviously need a lot more than a non-smoker who stays at the school during open weekends.

 You don’t actually need a lot - your programmed transport is covered, you have food, accommodation and internet, and each team even has a budget for cultural activities.
 We suggest that you make your own budget - you are welcome to contact us, if you want help.